-The cardiovascular system is a system with the heart as the main organ with a network of blood vessels which are responsible for transporting nutrients and oxygen as well as other materials within the blood and the removal of metabolic waste materials.
+The cardiovascular system is a system with the heart as the main organ with a network of blood vessels responsible for transporting nutrients and oxygen as well as other materials within the blood and removing metabolic waste materials.

 Angina pectoris is a condition that affects the heart and is characterized by a feeling of squeezing, strangulation and excessive pressure within the chest region.
-This attributed to insufficient oxygen supply within the tissues of the body which eventually result in reduced available nutrients for proper functioning of the heart muscles.
-Thus the heart muscles are strained.
+This is attributed to insufficient oxygen supply within the tissues of the body, which eventually results in reduced available nutrients for the proper functioning of the heart muscles.
+Thus, the heart muscles are strained.
 It can be experienced while one is either sleeping or at rest.
-The disease is felt like a form of pain that proceeds from the center of the chest and may often spread to the left of the heart affecting the shoulders and the arms as well as the neck, back of the body or jaw of the mouth.
+The disease is felt like a form of pain that proceeds from the centre of the chest and may often spread to the left of the heart, affecting the shoulders and the arms as well as the neck, back of the body or jaw of the mouth.

-The results are quite varied with disharmonies arising between the heart, spleen, the kidney as well as the liver:- the patient may experience pain in the chest, jaw or the neck.
+The results are quite varied, with disharmonies arising between the heart, spleen, kidney, and liver.
+The patient may experience pain in the chest, jaw, or neck.
 The pain may happen so fast within the chest, or it may sound like a clenched fist in the chest.
 This pain at times is unpredictable, within the body the patient may experience fatigue, sweating, dizziness, mild headaches, and exercising becomes difficult, in the respiratory system, there is a challenge of breathing resulting in low oxygen supply, in the alimentary canal the patient will experience heartburn as well as indigestion problems.
 The appetite may also be compromised.
 This may be due to changes in metabolism attributed by ischemic myocardium; other experiences may include anxiety, the chest might become tight hence resulting in the fast heartbeat to supply the heart with its requirements.
 This may also be attributed to by the constriction of the arteries due to the presence of the plaque.

-This may result in the limited amount of oxygen in the heart.
-This limited oxygen may result in myocardial ischemia which will further be followed by the manifestation of the clinical symptoms of angina pains.
-The limited amount of available oxygen for heart demands increases the work of the heart to avail sufficient resources for itself as shown by increased heart rate which raises the blood pressure.
+This may result in a limited amount of oxygen in the heart.
+This limited oxygen may result in myocardial ischemia, which the manifestation of the clinical symptoms of angina pains will further follow.
+The limited amount of available oxygen for heart demands increases the work of the heart to avail sufficient resources for itself, as shown by increased heart rate, which raises the blood pressure.
 (Chen, Wenjia, et al. 2015).
-Shortage of oxygen flowing within the coronary arteries will result into myocardial ischemia which may further aggravate the fatal forms, ventricular dysrhythmia.
+Shortage of oxygen flowing within the coronary arteries will result in myocardial ischemia, which may further aggravate the fatal form of ventricular dysrhythmia.
 Cells affected by myocardial ischemia will produce a range of chemicals such as histamine, serotonin, adenosine, and bradykinin.
 Such compounds act on the intracardiac sympathetic nerves.

 These nerves terminate at the cardiac plexus as well as the sympathetic ganglia.
-Impulses arising from the presence of these chemicals are transmitted through the spinal chord to the central nervous system.
-The effect of this is increased blood pressure and heartbeat observed during moments of acute angina episodes which appear regularly before pain is felt.
+Impulses arising from the presence of these chemicals are transmitted through the spinal cord to the central nervous system.
+The effect of this is increased blood pressure and heartbeat observed during moments of acute angina episodes, which appear regularly before pain is felt.
 There will be variations of the electrocardiogram before the pain is felt.
-This points to the fact that the buildup of the products of metabolism arising from ischemia must precede feeling of pain.
-Most of the fatal experiences during an anginal episode will include tachycardia and increase blood pressure.
+This points to the fact that the buildup of the products of metabolism arising from ischemia must precede a feeling of pain.
+Most of the fatal experiences during an anginal episode include tachycardia and increased blood pressure.
 These two feedbacks are not suitable for human health.
-Either of the feedback can result in sudden deaths in patients suffering from symptomatic arterial spasm as well as asymptomatic patients suffering from the same condition.
-Older patients with arterial spasm may suffer from cerebral emboli which leads to stroke, or maybe attacked by bacterial endocarditis as well as transient cerebral ischemia.
+Either of the feedback can result in sudden deaths in patients suffering from symptomatic arterial spasms as well as asymptomatic patients suffering from the same condition.
+Older patients with arterial spasms may suffer from cerebral emboli, which leads to stroke, or may be attacked by bacterial endocarditis as well as transient cerebral ischemia.
 (Yang, Mingxiao, et al. 2018).

 Patient’s experiences this disease will show some symptoms:- there is a characteristic of healthy emotional reactions coupled with physical exertion, the disease starts from the back of the chest cavity and proceeds to the left arm, upwards to the shoulder and the jaw.
-This experience results to some form of heaviness in the patient there may also be experiences of irregular heartbeat arising from the constriction of the chest cavity and the arteries serving the heart, paleness as the required amount of blood is not reaching all the body tissues, anxiety, and cold sweat.
-These kind of experiences are similar to those of heart attack.
-Apart from these experiences chest pain may also arise from other heart-related conditions like diseases which affect the muscles of the heart or the valves that ensure that blood only flows in one direction.
-Moreover, the chest pain may arise from ulcers, abnormal contraction, and relaxation of the esophagus, severe anxiety, and gallstones.
+This experience results in some form of heaviness in the patient.
+There may also be experiences of irregular heartbeat arising from the constriction of the chest cavity and the arteries serving the heart, paleness as the required amount of blood is not reaching all the body tissues, anxiety, and cold sweat.
+These kinds of experiences are similar to those of heart attack.
+Apart from these experiences, chest pain may also arise from other heart-related conditions, such as diseases that affect the muscles of the heart or the valves that ensure that blood only flows in one direction.
+Moreover, chest pain may arise from ulcers, abnormal contraction and relaxation of the oesophagus, severe anxiety, and gallstones.
 (Friis, Karina, et al.2016)

 3. Treatment